 Having excelled in staying in the deltas, dry deciduous forest, almost desert-like conditions, in rain forests, now the Tiger has been camera trapped in the regions of Askot in the upper reaches of Pithoragarh district in Uttrakhand at a height of 12000 feet.
 Sometime back Tigers were tracked at an altitude of 13000 feet in Bhutan.
 While the highest altitude the Tigers got in India was at 10000 feet in Sikkim.
 A male Tiger’s pug marks were also seen in the snow near Jelepla in 2009.
 Occasionally Tigers are sighted at 6000-8000 feet in Sikkim.
 While in Nepal Tigers are found at an altitude of 12000 feet or above as well.

-But why Tiger and Snow Leopard are moving to higher altitudes?
+But why Tigers are moving to higher altitudes?

-Is there some change happening in the territorial patterns of the Tigers?
-Maybe yes.
+Is there some change happening in the territorial patterns of the Tigers or they are just claiming the lost land?
+Maybe yes for both.
 But why, is the next logical question.
 Simply due to immense bio-mass pressure on their home in the plains.
-Tiger habitat is shrinking and they need to adapt to survive.
+Tigers are well adopted cat and can survive in many different types of habitat and climate types.
+Major Tiger habitat in the lower reaches is shrinking and they need to move elsewhere to survive.
 Let us not forget the fact that the Tiger is a fast breeding and a highly territorial cat.
 When it doesn’t find enough space to share with other Tigers it wonders around in search of new home.

 One must also realize that state of Uttrakhand is mostly hilly, with sparse population.
 Hence big cats find peace, prey, and parking space much easily here compared to lower altitudes.